ManabBala/physicswallah-video-control/Readme.md

 		  Open console by pressing crtl+shift+J,
 			press any key and note the keyName/keyCode
 		*/
+		rightClick: true, // default to true to be able to download image
 		findKeyCode: false, //default true
 		speedDownKey: 109, //default key: 109 =>NUMPAD '-' for slowdown the video
 		speedUpKey: 107, //default key: 107 => NUMPAD '+' for speedup the video